 You can't call yourself a baseball fan if you missed this series.
 Seven Games.
 Plenty of drama.
-The Rangers being a strike away from a championship - twice.
+The Rangers are a strike away from a championship - twice.
 Derek Holland's pitching performance.
 Albert Pujols' three-home run game.
-David Freese game-tying triple and game-winning home run.
+David Freese's game-tying triple and game-winning home run.
 And much more, all contributing to the greatest sporting event of 2011.

 Honorable Mention: 2011 NBA Finals, 2011 Women's World Cup

 The Derek Jeter Flip Play Award of the Year: David Freese's Game Six World Series Walk-off Home Run